open-telemetry/semantic-conventions/docs/ai/openai.md

 These are additional attributes when instrumenting OpenAI LLM responses.

+### Chat completion attributes

+These are the attributes for a full chat completion (no streaming).

 <!-- semconv llm.openai(tag=llm-response-tech-specific) -->
 | Attribute  | Type | Description  | Examples  | Requirement Level |
 |---|---|---|---|---|